PenguPilot/PenguPilot/gyro_cal/README.md

 =============================

 - subscribes to socket "gyro_raw"
+- operates in two phases:
-- samples gyroscope measurements when the device is stationary
+  - start-up phase: samples gyroscope measurements when the device is stationary
-- publishes calibrated gyroscope measurements to socket "gyro"
+  - calibration phase: publishes calibrated gyroscope measurements to socket "gyro"